-There are strict laws on the sale and consumption of alcohol in licensed premises in Northern Ireland.
+There are strict laws on selling and drinking alcohol in licensed premises in Northern Ireland.
 You should check that you are not breaking the law by allowing your child to drink.

 However, because young people take longer to process alcohol than adults, it is a good idea for them to drink less, or not to drink at all.

 Alcohol poses particular risks to young people under 15 and government advice is that children under this age should not drink.